 Put simply, an abstract tattoo is one that represents something in the “real world,” but feels more symbolic and less like a realistic portrayal.

 Leaving sketchy lines in an abstract piece adds to its visual interest.

-Blackwork is a cool new technique where entire sections of tattoo will be saturated with deep black.
+The blackwork tattoo is a cool new technique where entire sections of a tattoo will be saturated with deep black.